ArdaByk/Mevora/README.md

 </p>

 # Mevora
 Mevora enables you to quickly and easily perform certain request/response and event operations using the CQRS and Mediator design patterns.
+You can review the [documentation](#hakkında) to learn how to use Mevora.

 ## How does Mevora work?